 - Looks matters.
 Torn tees and smelling funky says “stay away!”
 In a nice tee and shorts combo, you will feel comfy but still, look inviting.
 If you have kids, put toys away and keep your bedroom looking like a bedroom.

 - Apologize and admit your mistakes!
 When it matters, apologize with more than words and don’t keep repeating your mistakes.
-Your apologies become hollow if you’re just going to keep doing what you know hurts/frustrates your partner.
+Our apologies become hollow when we keep doing behaviors that hurt/frustrate our partner.
 No one has time for that!

 Have fun with each other